ArayB/padlock_cracker/README.md

 ## Padlock

-A simple padlock class, initializing a Padlock will have it generate a random lock code and then set the lock display randomly.
+A simple padlock class, initializing a Padlock will have it generate a random 4 digit lock code and then set the lock display randomly.

 This is to be extended to employ different lock strategies which will set the display differently.